bradcupit/javascript_animation/README.md

 javascript_animation
 ====================

 This is a simple project I wrote to test out an animation idea.
 It shows a simple, linear animation whose speed does not vary.
 It moves in a very robotic manner.
-It contrasts that with a ‘smooth’ animation, using the cosine wave to adjust the speed.
+Contrast that with a ‘smooth’ animation, using the cosine wave to adjust the speed.
 It starts slow, moves fastest in the middle, and then slows up toward the end.
 This animation is much more natural.

 See it in action [here](http://bradcupit.github.com/javascript_animation/).